The Factors That Drive Price in Ocean Freight Contracting

 Contracting - well, sort of

-The example of Maersk reneging on a multimillion pound contract with Argos and the subsequent reported settlement in 2010 is well documented but remains one of few high-profile settlements for contract non-performance.
-In nearly a decade little has changed in regards to long term contracts, with the market still heavily relying on non-binding agreements.
-As a result, carriers are able to roll lower priced contracted cargo with impunity and shippers aren’t penalised for swapping suppliers during market troughs.
+The example of Maersk reneging on a multimillion-pound contract with Argos and the subsequently reported settlement in 2010 is well documented but remains one of few high-profile settlements for contract non-performance.
+In nearly a decade little has changed in regards to long-term contracts, with the market still heavily relying on non-binding agreements.
+As a result, carriers are able to roll lower-priced contracted cargo with impunity, and shippers aren’t penalized for swapping suppliers during market troughs.

-Meanwhile for shippers on commoditised trades there is minimal benefit in locking yourself into one carrier when you can continue with the market “norm” and take your volume elsewhere for a discounted rate.
-After all, there is very little if any differentiation between the service carriers provide on the major trades.
+Meanwhile, for shippers on commoditized trades, there is minimal benefit in locking yourself into one carrier when you can continue with the market “norm” and take your volume elsewhere for a discounted rate.
+After all, there is very little if any differentiation between the service carriers provides on the major trades.